mariokehl/plugin-shipping-goexpress/meta/documents/user_guide_en.md

   * Store `https://www.general-overnight.com/deu_en/sendungsverfolgung.html?reference=$PaketNr` as tracking URL
 4. Create your **[shipping profiles](https://knowledge.plentymarkets.com/en/slp/fulfillment/versand-vorbereiten#1000)** and **[table of shipping charges](https://knowledge.plentymarkets.com/en/slp/fulfillment/versand-vorbereiten#1500)** for _**GO!
 Express**_

-### GDPR: Information on data transmission (e-mail and telephone)
+### GDPR: Information on data transmission (email and telephone)

 You can configure this in your shipping profile using the option **[Transfer email and phone](https://knowledge.plentymarkets.com/en/slp/business-entscheidungen/rechtliches/dsgvo#700)**.
-The customer's e-mail address is in the interface of GO! a required field.
+The customer's email address is in the interface of GO! a required field.
 So you have to transfer these at least in some form.

 <div class="alert alert-warning" role="alert">
     If you have activated the <strong>Agreement upon data transfer</strong> checkbox: If the person does not agree to the transfer of data and you have not entered an alternative email address in the shipping profile, an error message will be displayed and the order cannot be sent to GO! be registered.